Last Updated on

 Step 2: Registered Agent

 A Registered Agent in Virginia must be identified before forming an LLC.
 The Registered Agent can either be a resident of Virginia (Select “an individual who is a resident of Virginia” button) or a business or Registered Agent service (Select “a corporation or limited liability company that is authorized or registered to transact business in Virginia” button).
-The Registered Agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
+The agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.

 Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.